jacklin10/canner/README.md

 ### can?

-You probably recognize this method from Ryan Bates' cancan gem.
-The idea is the same as well.
-You'll likely only implement this is your model policies as well.

 You use the can method to determine if the current_user is able to access an action or resource.

 The example above uses a straightforward case statement to determine if the current_user can